eugenmihailescu/my-backup/tmp/logs/readme.txt

-// Generated automatically at 2016-03-18 06:32 PM
+// Generated automatically at 2016-11-30 10:01 AM

-			Here are written the .log files.
+The MyBackup .log files are written at wp-content/uploads/mybackup/tmp/logs.

 Their aim are:
 - to answer the simple question like `why my file hasn't been uploaded to Dropbox?`
 - to provide a trace for later debugging (yeah, sometimes a nasty bug shits right on your precious file; sorry mate, I didn't that by purpose :-(
 - to provide the raw resource for what is actually displayed on screen (write the log first, echo its content later)

 The known log files and their meaning are as the following:

 -files-md5.log" ); // keeps the track of files MD5 hash value
 -backup-filter.log" ); // keeps the track of the last MD5 hash values for each backup mode -curl-debug.log" ); // all CURL operations
 -statistics-debug.log" ); // all SQL queries/JavaScripts related to statistics